 - have poo in their pants or 'skid marks'.

 What causes constipation in children?

-Constipation is caused by poo spending too much time in the lower bowel, where water is absorbed from the poo, making it hard and dry.
+Constipation is caused when poo moves too slowly through the gut, where water is absorbed from the poo, making it hard and dry.
 Hard, dry poo is more difficult for the muscles in the bottom to push out of the body.